 This article helps our Volunteer Squad keep the database clean and consistent!
 It pertains to members who have Contributor access and above.
 If you're interested in getting involved, read more about joining the Squad here.
 We'd love to have you aboard!

-We are dedicated to providing the most accurate Estimated Values possible. eBay is an excellent source for Price Points because of the vast number of transactions completed there every day, plus they provide easy access to completed sale history.
+We are dedicated to providing the most accurate Estimated Values possible, and a big part of achieving that goal is adding completed eBay sales to the Price Guide. eBay is an excellent source for Price Points because of the huge number of transactions completed there every day, and they provide easy access to completed sale history.

 Follow these easy instructions to add eBay auction and Buy it Now Price Points to Database Items